 Availability is basically how easy it is to access and and navigate around your WordPress website.
-Your website’s availability (the speed of which it is rendered), is 100% affected by the web hosting platform you choose.
+Your website’s availability (the speed of which it loads), is 100% affected by the web hosting platform you choose.

-Just a reminder: MindChip Industries recommends Flywheel WordPress Dedicated Hosting, and develops all WordPress Websites to be device agnostic.
+Just a reminder: MindChip Industries recommends WordPress Dedicated Hosting, and develops all WordPress Websites to be device agnostic.

 Visitors come to websites with specific goals in their heads, those goals don’t include checking out your web design skills.
-If your WordPress website design confuses visitors, they will require more time to find the information being looked for.
+If your website design confuses visitors, it will require more time to find the information being looked for.

-Recognition describes the learning process users undertake when they visit a new site.
+The learning process of users when visiting a new site.
 You might not feel that your website needs to be studied to be used.
-In reality, all websites require at least just a few seconds of assessment before a user can interact with them.
+In reality, all websites require at least just a few seconds of assessment before interaction.
 It would be horrible if in those few seconds, your website is still loading.